smurph50/smurph50.github.io/_posts/2010-06-15-hello-world.markdown

 description:
 ---

-Recycling your cans won't stop the climate crisis.
-It is clear that corporations as its more profitable to pollute.
+Recycling your cans won't stop the climate crisis alone.
+It is clear that corporations are the main culprit as its more profitable to pollute.
+Corporations under capitalism are designed to do one thing only: make money.
+They have no responsibility to their employees, customers, or the planet.
 The only option is governmental action.
 Oil companies have shown that they will not change on their own.

-The problem is that the politicians are bought and controlled through campaign donations from large corporations.
+While everyone has begun to feel the effects of the climate crisis, politicians refuse to bring about change becuse they are bought and controlled through campaign donations from large corporations.

 ### How do I get Congress to do anything?

 The majority of politicians are focused getting re-elected.
 One vote can't change that, but voting blocks can.
+When united, even a small group such as the NRA can be extremely powerful.

 Find and support candidates that prioritize legislation to address greenhouse gas production.

 ### What do you do?